 PRIZES EDITOR, PROSE: ANTHONY VARALLO

 Anthony Varallo is the author of a novel, The Lines (University of Iowa Press), as well as four short story collections: This Day in History, winner of the John Simmons Short Fiction Award and finalist for the Paterson Fiction Prize; Out Loud, winner of the Drue Heinz Literature Prize; Think of Me and I’ll Know, finalist for the Balcones Fiction Prize; and Everyone Was There, winner of the Elixir Press Fiction Award.
 Currently he is Professor of English at the College of Charleston, where he teaches in the MFA Program in Creative Writing and serves as fiction editor of Crazyhorse.…

-EMILY ROSKO is the author of two poetry collections, Prop Rockery, awarded the 2011 Akron Poetry Prize, and Raw Goods Inventory, winner of the 2005 Iowa Poetry Prize and the 2007 Glasgow Prize for Emerging Writers from Shenandoah.
-Additionally, she is the editor of A Broken Thing: Poets on the Line (University of Iowa Press, 2011).
-A former Wallace Stegner Fellow at Stanford University, she also is the past recipient of Poetry magazine’s Ruth Lilly Fellowship and a Jacob K. Javits Fellowship.
-She is assistant professor of English at the College of Charleston.
+Emily Rosko is the author of three poetry collections: Weather Inventions (U Akron P 2018); Prop Rockery, winner of the 2011 Akron Poetry Prize (U Akron P 2012); and Raw Goods Inventory, winner of the 2005 Iowa Poetry Prize (U Iowa P, 2006).
+She is the editor of A Broken Thing: Poets on the Line (U Iowa P 2011).
+Her honors include: the Wallace Stegner Fellowship at Stanford, a Ruth Lilly Fellowship from Poetry magazine, and a Jacob K. Javits Fellowship.
+Her poems have been included in Antioch Review, AGNI, The Beloit Poetry Journal, The Denver Quarterly, Epoch, New American Writing, New Orleans Review, Pleiades, and West Branch.
+She is associate professor of English at the College of Charleston....